Jon Hamm Rumored To Be Ben Affleck’s Batman Replacement

-Anyone who is a fan of comic books of comic book movies knows that there has been a bit of chaos in the DC Extended Universe lately.
+Anyone who is a fan of comic books and comic book movies knows that there has been a bit of chaos in the DC Extended Universe lately.
 There are plenty of rumors that Henry Cavill is out as Superman, but that remains to be seen.
-As far as one of the other members of DC’s “Holy Trinity” goes, Ben Affleck may be entirely done as Batman.
-That being said, one man willing to step up and put on the suit is none other than Jon Hamm.
+As far as one of the other members of DC’s “Holy Trinity” goes, recent reports indicate that Ben Affleck may be entirely done as Batman, according to The New York Post.

+That being said, there appears to be one man willing to step up and put on the suit.
+That man is none other than Jon Hamm of Mad Men fame.

-The last 24 hours has been a bit of a whirlwind with rumors that Cavill is hanging up the cape and no longer playing Superman.
+The last 24 hours has been a bit of a whirlwind, with rumors that Cavill is hanging up the cape and no longer playing Superman.
 As reported by Inquisitr, it appears as if all of those rumors have no truth behind them and the conflict between him and Warner Bros. is supposedly fake.

-Warner Bros. is going in a different direction with The Batman as Matt Reeves’ script is calling for an earlier version of the caped hero.
-That has led to constant talk that Ben Affleck has played the parts of Bruce Wayne and Batman for the very last time, and a new actor will be needed to fill the suit.
+Warner Bros. is going in a different direction with The Batman — as Matt Reeves’ script is calling for an earlier version of the caped hero.
+That has led to constant chatter that Ben Affleck has played the parts of Bruce Wayne and Batman for the very last time, and that a new actor will be needed to fill the suit.

-As reported by Express, Mad Men star Jon Hamm is saying that he actually wouldn’t mind tackling the role and swinging through Gotham.
+As reported by Express, star actor Jon Hamm is saying that he actually wouldn’t mind tackling the role and swinging through Gotham.

 Jon Hamm says he is interested in playing #Batman https://t.co/XK3EqiHW06 pic.twitter.com/CqOXvfm82f